 I divide the ingredients for each meal so I prepare just one serving at a time.
 Each 2-serving meal makes four meals for me because I’m a light eater and the portions are large.
 That’s how I get 12 meals plus fresh fruit almost daily from that one Home Chef delivery box!

 Cooking has become enjoyable for me again, and the food is so delicious.
 I call HC my spark of joy.
 Millie

 We’re a family of four with two young boys.
 Home Chef is not something we would have thought we could afford, but when Mary asked us to be an EC test family, we agreed, happily.
 Now that the test period is over, we’ve figured out how we can continue without destroying our food budget.
 In fact, we are spending a bit less on food each week than we did before we had HC.

 Each week we order three 2-serving meals (about $60 with free shipping)—three dinner meals.
-The portions are large enough that we share them four ways, with the adults getting larger shares.
+The portions are large enough that we share the meals four ways, with the adults getting larger shares.

 The boys, ages 9 and 4, mostly enjoy the meals and are trying new things all the time.
 To stretch our HC meals, we supplement the boys’ plates with things they like such as carrot sticks, cheese, applesauce or mandarin oranges.
 No one leaves the table hungry and we are eating fresh, healthy food that is really delicious.
 HC is such a huge help for our busy lives.
 Wendy

 We are a family of six (four teenagers) for whom it has become prohibitively expensive to eat out in a nice restaurant.
 Even limiting eating out to special occasions like a Birthday or to celebrate a big accomplishment takes a toll on the food budget.
 I used the $30 coupon you offered to try Home Chef just to see what it would be like.
 I loved it.